-I think it’s fair to say that links are still the foundation stone, even in the age of Google Panda update 2.2 they are the corners stone to any SEO campaign, however it’s important that you recognize that they have to come from the right places.
+I think it’s fair to say that links are still the foundation stone.
+Even in the age of Google Panda update 2.2, they are the corners stone to any SEO campaign.
+First, however, you must recognise that they must come from the right places.

-In that vein, it’s important to recognize that the face of linking has changed and is still changing, we need to be encouraging more social mentions, such as tweets, Facebook shares and likes, Google Plus 1.
+In that vein, it’s essential to recognise that the face of linking has changed and is still changing.
+We need to be encouraging more social mentions, such as tweets, Facebook shares and likes, Google Plus 1.

-As people increasingly use social media as one of the main routes to sourcing content it’s important that the links gained reflect these changed internet usage patterns.
+As people increasingly use social media as one of the main routes to sourcing content, it’s essential that the links gained reflect these changed internet usage patterns.